roaaa27/roaaa27/README.md

 # Hey there 👋 I'm Roa'a AlMomani (رؤى المومني)

-🎓 DS & AI Student | 💡 Future Business Innovator | 🌍 IEEE Ambassador & Media Leader for IEEE ZU Branch
+🎓 DS & AI Student | 💡 Future Business Innovator | 🌍 Media Leader for IEEE ZU Branch

 I'm passionate about combining **Data Science** and **Artificial Intelligence** to build smart solutions that make an impact.
 Currently learning **Power BI, DAX, and Machine Learning**, and exploring how data can drive business decisions.